NVIDIA/modulus/examples/cfd/aero_graph_net/README.md

 The input to the model is the original DrivAerNet dataset.
 It is recommended to enable dataset caching (on by default) to speed up the subsequent data loading and training.

+![Comparison between the AeroGraphNet prediction and the ground truth for surface pressure, wall shear stresses, and absolute error for one of the samples from the test dataset.](../../../docs/img/drivaernet_results.png)

 ## Model training

 The example uses [Hydra](https://hydra.cc/docs/intro/) for experiment configuration.